Physical Health Education & Kinesiology Student Association

 - Career representatives serve on the Undergraduate Career Committee, which sponsors an annual SKHS Mini-Career Fair and provides workshops supporting career development.

-- Students stay in touch through a PHEKSA Facebook group.
+- Students stay in touch through a PHEKSA Facebook group and PHEKSA website.

 - Year Reps send out a weekly email to their constituents.